 ARD Hatch Resources

-The resources below provide general guidance for the development and review of Hatch projects.
+The resources below provide general guidance for the development, review and initiation of USDA-NIFA Hatch projects.

 - Individual Hatch Project Review Process (Process/Timeline for Creating a Hatch Project)